-Existing culverts throughout the project limits would be replaced by reinforced concrete pipe culverts.
-Rock slope protection would be added to certain culverts for erosion control.
-Flared end sections would be added to culverts.
-Depending on culvert depth, one of two installation methods would be used:
+Existing culverts throughout the project limits will be replaced with reinforced concrete pipe culverts.
+Rock slope protection will be added to certain culverts for erosion control.
+Flared end sections will be added to culverts.
+Depending on culvert depth, one of two installation methods will be used:

-- Cut-and-cover installation and/or replacement: an excavator would excavate down to the existing culvert, exposing it so that the excavator can remove the old pipe.
+- Cut-and-cover installation and/or replacement: an excavator will excavate down to the existing culvert, exposing it so that the excavator can remove the old pipe.
 After the new culvert is then placed into the trench, the trench is then filled back in with sediment and compacted for stability. - Jack-and-bore culvert installation: two pits will be dug on either side of the culvert for a sending pit and receiving pit.
-A jack-and-bore machine would be placed in the sending pit and cut a hole underground horizontally from the sending pit to the receiving pit without disturbing the surface above.
-A new culvert would be pushed through the horizontal hole and set in place.
-The area would then be refilled and compacted for stability.
+A jack-and-bore machine will be placed in the sending pit and will cut a hole underground horizontally from the sending pit to the receiving pit without disturbing the surface above.
+A new culvert will be pushed through the horizontal hole and set in place.
+The area will then be refilled and compacted for stability.